CSCI-109A-FRP/CSCI-109A-FRP.github.io/03_modeling.md

 ## Define test and training data

 We consider our training set on data starting from `yearStart` until before 2018, then test set on 2018 data.
+After checking different options and looking at the impact on cross-validation scores, yearStart has been set to 1900.

 Then we select for which years we want to perform cross-validation.
 We take the last ten mid-term elections before 2018, so: 2014, 2010, 2006, 2002, 1998, 1994, 1990, 1986, 1982, 1978.